Listed Buildings

 What happens if a listed building is falling into disrepair?

 It is an unfortunate truth that not all listed buildings are as well maintained as they should be.
-The Council will always try to work with the owners of listed buildings to find creative solutions to secure the future of historic buildings.
+We will always try to work with the owners of listed buildings to find creative solutions to secure the future of historic buildings.

-However, this is not always possible and, in those rare cases, the Council has legal powers to serve either an 'Urgent Works Notice' or a 'Repairs Notice' on the owners of the building.
+In those rare cases, we have legal powers to serve either an 'Urgent Works Notice' or a 'Repairs Notice' on the owners of the building.
 These specify the works required for the preservation of the building.

 Can I do emergency work to a listed building?

-(a) that works to the building were urgently necessary in the interests of safety or health or for the preservation of the building;
+1. Work to the building were urgently necessary in the interests of safety or health or for the preservation of the building

-(b) that it was not practicable to secure safety or health or, as the case may be, the preservation of the building by works of repair or works for affording temporary support or shelter;
+2. It wasn't practicable to secure safety or health or, as the case may be, the preservation of the building by works of repair or works for affording temporary support or shelter

-(c) that the works carried out were limited to the minimum measures immediately necessary; and
+3. The works were limited to the minimum measures immediately necessary

-(d) that notice in writing justifying in detail the carrying out of the works was given to the local planning authority as soon as reasonably practicable.
+4. Notice in writing justifying in detail the carrying out of the works was given to us as soon as it reasonably could be.